 It was a beautiful property that extended even beyond what she could see from her lofty vantage point.
 As she thought about him, she had to admit he was kind, gentlemanly, enthusiastic, and… she chuckled.
 He was also very attentive to her – to the great displeasure of his family and his friend.
 Her shoulders rose as she took in a breath and then let it out briskly.

-As she rose to her feet to begin her walk down, she felt a tug at the back of her dress.
+As she rose to her feet to begin the walk down, she felt a tug at the back of her dress.
 She turned her head and saw that it was snagged in a branch of the tree upon which she had been sitting.
 She reached around to untangle it, but it was thoroughly caught, and she did not want to pull it and risk ripping her dress.
 She stamped her foot and turned the other way.
-She still could not untangle it from either direction.
+She could not untangle it from either direction.

 She gave one more unsuccessful pull, and when she looked up, she started, for she was staring into the face of Mr. Darcy!